qrv0/crow/README.md

 > **Status**: **ALPHA** — APIs, file layout, ergonomics and performance are stabilizing.
 Expect breaking changes.

+The .gguf and .cawsf files included here are just test/toy examples to validate the flow.
+For real weights, use crow convert and crow export-gguf.

 ## Table of Contents

 * [What is Crow?](#what-is-crow)